-A callous is the bodies way of protecting a traumatized area of the foot and can be quite painful, if left untreated may develop into a corn.
+A callous is the body’s way of protecting a traumatized area of the foot and can be quite painful, if left untreated may develop into a corn.

-Hard corns are the same as a callous but have developed a hard cone like centre or Nucleus, this usually cause pressure directly on a nerve causing great pain.
-Corns can usually be remove with like or no discomfort.
-The Hard corn is the most common form of the lesion, although there are many types of corn and each are treated accordingly.
+A hard corn is the same as a callous but has developed a hard cone like centre or nucleus, this often causes direct pressure on a nerve, resulting in great pain.
+Corns can usually be removed with little or no discomfort.
+The hard corn is the most common form of the lesion, although there are many other types, each one being treated accordingly.

 Warts and Verrucae

 Ingrown toenails commonly occur on the big toe and are normally associated with wearing tight or narrow shoes.
-Pressure is out onto the toenail which is then forced to grow into the flesh of the toe.
-Other causes of ingrown toenails could be; Incorrect toenail trimming, fungal infections, injuries, abnormalities in the structure of the foot, or repeated impact on the toenail from a sporting activity such as kicking a football or long distance running.
+Pressure is put onto the toenail which is then forced to grow into the flesh of the toe.
+Other causes of ingrown toenails include: incorrect toenail trimming, fungal infections, injuries, abnormalities in the structure of the foot, or repeated impact on the toenail from a sporting activity such as kicking a football or long distance running.

 Diabetic Foot Care